Animax Entertainment

-Animax Entertainment is an animation and interactive production studio producing content for all screens.
-Founded in 2001 by Dave Thomas, an actor, writer, and producer known for his Emmy award-winning work on SCTV, Animax's clients include Disney, ESPN, Warner Bros., National Geographic, Sesame Workshop, WWE and many others.
+Animax Entertainment was an animation and interactive production studio that produced content for all screens.
+Founded in 2001 by Dave Thomas, an actor, writer, and producer known for his Emmy award-winning work on SCTV, Animax's clients included Disney, ESPN, Warner Bros., National Geographic, Sesame Workshop, WWE and many others.
 Animax won a Sports Emmy Award in 2006 and was nominated again in 2007 for their work on ESPN.com's "Off-Mikes", based on Mike Golic and Mike Greenberg and their ESPN Radio show Mike and Mike in the Morning.
 The series was also selected as Adobe Systems' Site of the Day on June 20, 2006.
 In 2007 the company branched out into live-action production with the launch of a viral video series for Kodak and another for Carl's Jr. that gained "Immortal" status on Funny or Die.
+The studio closed operations in 2016.

 Divisions

 The main studio has won a number of awards in addition to the Emmy including multiple Webby Awards, multiple Summit Awards, and multiple Los Angeles Advertising Club Belding Bowls among others.
 In 2009, the company was added to the Inc. 500 list of fastest-growing companies in America.